madtank/autogenstudio-skills/rag/README.md

    - Run the script from the command line by executing `python document_retriever.py` followed by your search query in quotes (e.g., `python document_retriever.py "example search query"`).
    - If your setup is correct, the script will output the retrieved documents formatted in JSON.

-Certainly, here's a streamlined update for integrating the `document_retriever.py` skill into AutoGenStudio, focusing on the Build > Skills section:

----

 ## Integration with AutoGenStudio for GPT-4

 To integrate the `document_retriever.py` skill with AutoGenStudio for use in GPT-4 workflows: